outcomesinsights/generalized_data_model/README.md

 ## deaths

 - Capture mortality information – date and cause(s) of death
-- Might want to check diagnosis codes as part of ETL (?)
+- Might want to check diagnosis codes and discharge location as part of ETL.
-- Possibly roll into information period table?

 | column                | type   | description                                                                                           |
 | -----------------     | ----   | -----------                                                                                           |